Delegate audit · paid · v1.0

 Lead Plumber

-Lead plumbers are mostly untouchable by AI — their value is physical and diagnostic.
-The one real win is estimate writing, which can cut 2-3 days of turnaround to same-day and directly address your lost-job problem.
+Lead plumbers are largely un-automatable by design — their value is physical skill and licensed judgment.
+The one real win is AI-assisted estimate drafting, which directly addresses the owner's complaint about slow quote turnaround.

 1. Diagnosing complex residential and commercial plumbing problems on site